misago.admin.views.generic

 template_name

-- name of template file located in templates_dir
+- name of template file located intemplates_dir

 used to render this view.
-Defaults to list.html
+Defaults tolist.html

 items_per_page